Part of the complete guide to understanding addiction

 The brain has now rewired its dopamine process and the user has moved from recreation to full-blown addiction.

-There are many signs of cocaine abuse which one can be alert for, especially if a loved one is struggling with Substance Use Disorder (SUD).
+There are many signs of cocaine addiction that one can be on the lookout for, especially if a loved one is struggling with Substance Use Disorder (SUD).
 They include:

 - Dilated pupils